yeungda/tourist/README.markdown

 ## Example

 There is an example project created in the projects/cms directory.
+You can start it with a command like this:
+> `cd projects/cms`

+> `rake db:drop db:create db:migrate db:seed && rails s`

+You can try tourist out by running this command:
+> `tourist describe && tourist tour && tourist verify`

 ### Usage
-Start the application we are going to test
+Ensure you are in your project's tourist directory and that you have added the tourist tem.

->  `cd projects/cms/app`
+>  `cd tourist`

->  `script/rails s`

 #### Describe
 >  `tourist describe`